UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is a faint gas smell normal near a stove?

-Experiencing a very brief, faint whiff of gas when you first turn the knob on your stovetop burner can be completely normal as the fuel ignites.
+Experiencing a very brief, faint whiff of gas when you first turn the knob on your stovetop burner is completely normal as the fuel ignites.
 However, a lingering or potent smell that persists while you cook, or while the appliance is off, is a major warning sign.
-You should shut off the burner immediately and have a professional inspect the connection.
+You should shut off the burner immediately and call a professional to inspect the connection.

 Can a carbon monoxide detector detect a natural gas leak?

 Standard carbon monoxide detectors are not designed to pick up raw natural gas.
-Carbon monoxide is a deadly, odorless byproduct of combustion, whereas an unlit leak releases unburned methane.
-To detect raw fuel, you need a specific combination explosive gas alarm.
-You can read more about indoor air quality and alarm specifications through the Environmental Protection Agency.
+Carbon monoxide is an odorless byproduct of combustion, whereas an unlit leak releases unburned methane.
+To detect raw fuel, you need specific natural gas detectors or a combination explosive gas alarm.
+You can read more about indoor air quality through the Environmental Protection Agency.

 How long does it take to air out a house after a gas leak?

-The timeline depends heavily on the severity of the leak, the size of your home, and the amount of ventilation available.
+The timeline depends heavily on the severity of the leak, the size of your home, and available ventilation.
 Even if you think the breeze has cleared the rooms, toxic pockets can remain trapped in corners or basements.
 You should never re-enter the residence until the fire department or utility technicians officially declare the air quality safe.

 Who is responsible for paying to fix a natural gas line?